nickderobertis/flexlate/README.md

 ### Why Flexlate?

-Flexlate is born out of frustration with using project templates.
+Flexlate is born out of frustration with using project generator templates.
 You generate your project from a template, but later update the template and need to bring the changes back to your project.
 There are only a few tools for this and they do not have a great developer experience.